The Fantastic Four: First Steps: Casting start and search during the 2023 labor strikes

 Matt Shakman was hired to direct the film by September 2022.

 Casting for the Fantastic Four began by February 2023, with a focus on casting the role of Sue Storm / Invisible Woman first.
 Shakman said the casting process was the biggest challenge because they wanted to find actors who could convey the team's family dynamics.
 Feige said the group would be a big pillar in the MCU moving forward, and the studio had "set a very high bar for ourselves" in wanting to live up to the group's long history in the comics going back to 1961.
 Josh Friedman was hired to rewrite the script at the end of March.
 Borys Kit of The Hollywood Reporter believed Friedman's hiring indicated a possible tonal shift, because he had written many science fiction projects while Kaplan and Springer were known more for comedy.
 Journalist Jeff Sneider reported that Friedman was hired to bring the film closer to Feige and Shakman's vision to heavily feature cosmic elements from the 1960s comic books, including the characters Galactus and Silver Surfer.
 Shakman noted that previous Fantastic Four adaptations combined an origin story for the team with Doctor Doom, a character who "takes up a lot of air", as the villain.
 By avoiding a re-telling of the origin story—the film begins four years after the team gains their powers—and using Galactus as the antagonist, he felt they were bringing a fresh perspective to the film.
 Feige said the decision to avoid re-telling the origin story was similar to how the MCU introduced Peter Parker / Spider-Man without retelling his well-known origin story.
-Another difference is the introduction of Reed and Sue's son Franklin, who was not included in previous film adaptations.
-Sneider reported that Victor von Doom / Doctor Doom could have a small role such as an appearance in a post-credits scene, with Marvel Studios wanting a major star to play the character.
+Another difference is the introduction of Reed and Sue's son Franklin Richards, who was not included in previous film adaptations.
+Sneider reported that Victor von Doom / Doctor Doom could have a small role such as a cameo appearance in a post-credits scene, and Marvel Studios wanted a major star to play the character.